-Active/Sporting Dog: Add a scoop of Asta Zan-14 (Red Algae and turmeric) to help provide support for endurance, stamina, and recovery for your active dog and to relieve sore joints.
+Active/sporting dog: Add a scoop of Red Rover.
+This will help provide support for endurance, stamina, and recovery for your active dog.

-Old and sore dog?: Add Asta Zan-14 to help relieve his joint pain.
-It works as a natural anti-inflammatory and antioxidant for your dog.
+Old/sore dog: Add Green Eggs to help relieve his joint pain.
+It works as a natural anti-inflammatory for your dog.

 Storage depends on how big your batch is and how much room you’ve got in your fridge.
 You can either keep it in the pot and serve it to your dog over the next few days, or separate it into smaller containers.